DomWilliams0/name-needed/.planning/active.md

 * [O] runtime and task types
 * [X] repurpose event system to use async tasks as subscribers, not entities
-* [ ] async-safe activity context to get access to the world
+* [o] async-safe activity context to get access to the world
+	* [ ] replace EcsWorldFrameRef with this
 * [ ] remove timer elapsed event
 * [ ] new activity system with async activities
 	* [ ] nop that only uses a timer